ibm-cloud-docs/openshift/ts-ingress-operator-degraded.md

     ```
     {: pre}

 1. Wait for the DNS pod to restart.
-Run `get pods` with the `--watch` option to to verify that the pod is deployed.
+Run `get pods` with the `--watch` option to verify that the pod is deployed.
     ```sh
     oc get pods -n openshift-dns --watch
     ```